Mister00X/moremath/README.md

-# `conmath`: Convenience Math Macros
+# `moremath`: Convenience Math Macros

-The `conmath` package provides convenience shorthand math macros such as (auto-)delimited operators, (auto-)delimited vector calculus operators and some commands for quickly producing diagonal matrices, column, and row vectors.
+The `moremath` package provides convenience shorthand math macros such as (auto-)delimited operators, (auto-)delimited vector calculus operators and some commands for quickly producing diagonal matrices, column, and row vectors.